darthSoura/2019-indian-election-eda/README.md

 To view the Jupyter Notebook containing the EDA, click on the .ipynb file to open it.
 Scroll down to see the analysis.
 Some contents might not be visible in Dark Theme, so I recommend viewing the notebook in Light Theme.

+Link to a Blog Post will be added soon.

 Hope you like my work !!!